 Thermostat

 Our thermostat has an annoying feature.
 If you press any button—but particularly the ‘OK’ button you have to press a lot to change anything—it reboots.
 Worse, it loses everything you’ve just entered.
 Last night it started doing this without my pressing anything.
 I first thought a dead battery might be to blame, but even with a steady 3V from my bench power supply it refused to work.
 I put it aside, and when it came back on ten minutes later, very carefully increased the temperature till it turned on.
-[Read More]
+Here is a dud thermostat:

 Microwave Repair and Volume Control

 My microwave went on the blink, a few days before I got married.
 It started turning itself on, randomly, as soon as it was plugged in.
 You could use it—I did in fact use it—by putting something inside, waiting for it to turn on, and then opening the door after the required time had elapsed.
 Hardly ideal.
-I unplugged it and left it for later—there were other things to think about after all… [Read More]
+I unplugged it and left it for later—there were other things to think about after all…

 Anti Rsi

 There are lots of anti-rsi packages out there for windows.
 I even found a few for Linux.
 None did what I wanted them to do: to enforce short and long breaks at configurable intervals, allowing me to push them back when I was in the middle of something, but getting increasingly insistent that I actually took them.
-Enter anti-rsi, a python script which does everything an anti-rsi package needs to do and nothing more.
-[Read More]

 Webcam on and Off

 Currently we are all stuck in front of webcams, at least half the time.
 I do have a laptop—a gift from a kind friend—and it does get used, but the rest of the time I am sitting before two old monitors (one of which recently had to be repaired) and a lovely cherry keyboard: and no webcam.
 No matter: I’ve a cheapo usb-thing and it works fine.
-I’ve also an old phone handset from an 80s landline wired into two 3.
-[Read More]
+I’ve also an old phone handset from an 80s landline wired into two 3.5mm jacks—it had an electret microphone and works fine.
+It gets laughs on zoom, but it’s easier to pick up and put down than a headset, and I can hear if anyone’s creeping up behind me.

 Workbench: first shot

-Background This workbench is built almost exactly to a published design and following the videos.
+This workbench is built almost exactly to a published design and following the videos.
 One has to buy the videos.
 This is the first time I have ever done anything like this, and it was a very good idea.
 Buy them; watch them; copy them.
 Unless one is very lucky one simply doesn’t get to watch a good craftsman up close very often, but the ability to pause, zoom, replay, and see exactly how to position your hands and body when paring with a chisel, for example, is worth any amount of textbooks.
-[Read More]

 Volatile Tmp

 What does one do with temporary files?
 For things one really doesn’t need, there’s /tmp, which is wiped on boot—though sometimes it’s a ramdisk, and one should be wary of dropping large files into ramdisks.
 But what about e.g. downloaded isos, pdfs prepared for printing, and the like?
 Things one needs now, might need tomorrow, but definitely won’t need in a year’s time?
-Like most people I used to use ~/Downloads and go through it (with ncdu) every time it got too large.
-[Read More]

 CLI Countdown Timer